matshaba/Quantum-Gravity-Dynamics/comparison-to-GR-and-NG.md

 For the Sun–proton: |α_G|² ~ 10^−20 (deep classical).
 For two Planck masses: |α_G|² = 0.5 — exactly the quantum-gravity threshold.

 The Planck scale is not arbitrary in QGD — it is the **natural crossing point** of this coupling constant.
-This is more satisfying than the dimensional coincidence (G, ħ, c) that defines the Planck length in GR.
+This seems to be more satisfying than the dimensional coincidence (G, ħ, c) that defines the Planck length in GR.

 ---